Jisoo: Dior

 In February 2022, Jisoo became the face of Dior's Addict lipstick collection along with fellow ambassadors Anya Taylor-Joy and Sharon Alexie.
 In honor of her 28th birthday, Dior released a new shade of lipgloss, "031 Strawberry".
 In March 2022, Jisoo attended the Dior Fall/Winter 2022 runway show during Paris Fashion Week.
 She documented her experience in a video diary, sharing insights into the show's themes and her favorite pieces.
 In April, Jisoo attended Dior's first-ever Fall 2022 show in South Korea, held at Ewha Womans University in Seoul.
 She wore a lace black gown from Dior's Winter 2022–2023 collection, paired with Dior slingback heels and a black Lady Dior handbag.
 The same month, she starred in a special shoot for Dior's Spring/Summer 2022 collection, showcasing vibrant, mod-inspired looks that drew from the 1960s.
 At the Dior Spring/Summer 2023 show in Paris, Jisoo wore a strapless black mini dress with a bubble hem and accessorized with a Mini Lady D-Lite Bag.

 In January 2023, Jisoo attended the Dior Haute Couture Spring 2023 show.
 Prior to attending the Dior Fall/Winter 2023–2024 show in February, she visited the Dior archives to learn about the brand's history and inspirations.
 She expressed particular interest in the story of Catherine Dior, Christian Dior's sister, and her influence on the brand.

 In September 2024, Jisoo was present at the Dior Spring/Summer 2025 show in Paris, and featured in a Lady Dior campaign showcasing her in various versions of the Lady Dior bag.
 The same month, Dior's Director of Perfume Creation, Francis Kurkdjian, crafted an exclusive fragrance specifically for Jisoo.
 This bespoke scent was presented to her with a personal note expressing the unique creation made solely for her.

 In 2025, Jisoo attended the Dior Haute Couture Spring-Summer 2025 show and the Dior Fall 2025 show.

 Cartier

+Jisoo wore a Dior gown and Cartier jewelry to the 2026 Met Gala.

 In September 2020, Jisoo was appointed as the main model of Cartier's Pasha de Cartier.
 On May 25, 2022, Cartier announced Jisoo as their brand ambassador joining the Panthère de Cartier community which includes Annabelle Wallis, Ella Balinska, Chang Chen, Mariacarla Boscono and Yasmine Sabri.
 Ahead of Cartier celebrations of Trinity's centenary, Jisoo is one of the stars campaign among Yara Shahidi, Paul Mescal, Labrinth, and Jackson Wang.
 At a Cartier event in Singapore in July 2024, Jisoo and other celebrities like Roh Yoon-seo, Jackson Wang and Jeff Satur took part in the event to celebrate the centenary of the Cartier Trinity collection, as well as a pop-up for the collection at The Arts House from July 15 to 23.
 In March 2025, Jisoo attended "Le Grand Dîner du Louvre" at the Louvre Museum, where she debuted Cartier's exclusive Panthère de Cartier collection.